Dana Air Flight 0992: First engine malfunction

-Approximately seventeen minutes after taking off from Abuja, the crew of Flight 0992 noticed an abnormality on the left engine.
-The engine somehow didn't manage to produce enough thrust despite the throttle setting that had been put by the pilots.
-First Officer Rathore asked Captain Waxtan if he should call the engineer to analyze the problem, but Waxtan declined, stating that First Officer Rathore and he could figure out the cause of the problem by themselves, and declared that the engineer's help was not needed.
-Captain Waxtan then questioned First Officer Rathore if one of the ground crews had tampered with the panel near the aircraft's rear door, and subsequently stated that "the guy" had problems and was enraged at them.
-Prior to the flight's departure to Abuja, both flight crews had some sort of feud by refusing the ground engineers' request to use the rear door for passengers' embarkation, thus the Captain's suspicion on the matter.
+Approximately 17 minutes after taking off from Abuja, the crew noticed an abnormality with the left engine.
+The engine was not producing enough thrust despite the manually input throttle setting.
+Rathore asked Waxton if he should call the engineer to analyze the problem, but Waxton declined, stating that they could determine the cause of the problem themselves.
+Waxton then asked Rathore if one of the ground crews had tampered with the panel near the aircraft's rear door, and subsequently stated that "the guy" was angry at them.
+Prior to the flight's departure, the pilots had been in a dispute with the ground crew involving the use of the rear passenger exit door.

-Nevertheless, the crew decided to continue the flight to Lagos.
-They didn't think that the problem was a serious matter and hence concluded that they didn't need to divert the aircraft to the nearest airport, even though there were differences in the EPR value on the engines and the lack of response from the left engine, which was operating at idle power despite its throttle setting.
+The crew decided to continue the flight to Lagos even though there were differences in the EPR value on the engines and the lack of response from the left engine, which was operating at idle power despite its throttle setting.
 They then contacted Lagos ATC to request a descent clearance.
-During the entire conversation, there was not a single mention on the inoperative left engine.
-They also didn't check the emergency checklist for inoperative engine.
+During the entire conversation, there was no mention of the inoperative left engine, and they did not follow the emergency checklist for an inoperative engine.

-As the flight was cleared to descent, Captain Waxtan ordered First Officer Rathore to increase the aircraft's rate of descent, but First Officer Rathore declined, stating that the gradual descent was far more effective in maintaining their height.
+As the flight was cleared to descend, Captain Waxton ordered First Officer Rathore to increase the aircraft's rate of descent, but First Officer Rathore declined, stating that the gradual descent was far more effective in maintaining their altitude.
 Flight 0992 was then cleared by Lagos for an approach to Runway 18L.
 Again, the crew didn't issue a distress call or even mention the malfunctioning left engine.
 The flight continued to approach Lagos.
-As it was confirmed that there was no response from the left engine, Captain Waxtan took over the control from First Officer Rathore and became the pilot flying.
+As it was confirmed that there was no response from the left engine, Captain Waxton took over the control from First Officer Rathore and became the pilot flying.
 The right engine, at the time, was still operative and thus the crew thought that it was still safe to continue the flight to Lagos.
-Captain Waxtan could be heard saying "Okay, this one is good for us so far."
+Captain Waxton could be heard saying "Okay, this one is good for us so far."